 -

 Gastroenterologists often recommend trying one medication at a time to assess its effectiveness and minimize the risk of side effects.
-They also emphasize the importance of staying hydrated and following a bland diet when experiencing diarrhea or stomach upset.
+They also underline the importance of staying hydrated and following a bland diet when experiencing diarrhea or stomach upset.

 -